austb/graphics_practicals/README.md

 ## Additional Features

-While on a platform, the player is surrounded by a shield, which will protect the lander from fireballs, and prevent the player from collecting diamonds.
+While on a platform, the player is surrounded by a shield, which will protect the lander from fireballs (which explode with the BOOM! animation instead of killing the player), and prevent the player from collecting diamonds.
 Moving the lander with W, A, or D will imediately remove the shield.